Michigan–Michigan State men's basketball rivalry: Series history

 At the time of the first 2013–14 Big Ten season matchup of the teams, Sporting Newss Bill Bender felt the rivalry was the best in the Big Ten largely due to the teams' excellence in the prior three seasons.
 With Michigan State riding an 11-game winning streak, including seven in conference, and Michigan riding an eight-game winning streak, including six in conference, the January 25 game marked the first time in Big Ten history that two teams have met when both teams were 6-0 or better in conference play. (#21/#25T) Michigan defeated the (#3/#3) Spartans 80-75.
 It was the first time Michigan ever defeated three consecutive AP Poll top ten opponents and marked the first time since the 1986–87 Iowa Hawkeyes that any team has won three consecutive games against top 10 opponents.
 It also gave the team consecutive road wins against top five opponents after a 36-game losing streak against them.
-Michigan's 7-0 Big Ten start was their best since the 1976–77 team won its first eight games.

 Both teams advanced to the championship game of the 2014 Big Ten Conference tournament, marking the first time they have faced each other in any postseason tournament, and the first time they played three games against each other in one season.
 Michigan State won by a score of 69-55 securing the conference's automatic bid to the NCAA tournament.
 For the first rivalry contest of the 2014–15 Big Ten season, Michigan alum Nik Stauskas and Michigan State alum Draymond Green, the 2014 and 2012 Big Ten Conference Men's Basketball Players of the Year, respectively, had a highly publicized Twitter war of words and bet on the game.

-On February 12, 2013, freshman Mitch McGary made his first career start in an NCAA game for the Wolverines against the Spartans, which featured Adreian Payne in the starting lineup.
-After Payne (15th) and McGary (21st) were both selected in the first round of the 2014 NBA draft, McGary made his first NBA start on March 13, 2015, for the 2014–15 Oklahoma City Thunder, with Payne in the starting lineup for the 2014–15 Minnesota Timberwolves as the opposing power forward.